 We will help those who are considering using one of our barrister directly to decide if this is the best route for them and understand how this way of accessing legal services works.
 We are committed to providing clients with a service that is swift, efficient and user- friendly.

-What is Public Access?
+What is Direct Access?

 What services do our barristers offer?